 Why it was like this, I’m not exactly sure.
 Before WWII, it doesn’t seem that any of the European recording companies thought to press discs of Gulf music until the late 1920s, and only a small amount at that – about 30 years after recording began in Burma, just as a comparison.
 The Baidaphone label, based in Lebanon, may have been the first, recording Kuwaiti and Bahraini artists around 1929.
 The Gramophone Company recorded several Bahraini artists as well (Mohammed Ibn Faris, Dahi Ibn Walid, and Mohamed Zuwayid, among others) around 1932 – extremely uncommon discs, but several were re-pressed on a now-difficult to find CD from 1994 on the Clube du Disque Arabe label, “La Musique de Bahrëin.”
 After that came Odeon, in ca. 1935, whom I believe also recorded in Yemen.

 The rest is spotty, to say the least.
-There was Jafferphone in Yemen, an imprint pressed by the Lindstrom conglomerate in Germany, active in the early 30s or so.
-I’ve no idea how many Jafferphones were issued, or how long they existed, as copies are scarce.
+There was Jafferphon in Aden, Yemen, an imprint that aped the design of labels pressed by the Lindstrom conglomerate in Germany.
+Jafferphon was active in the mid-1940s.
 And the short-lived (but generally great) 1930s Syrian label, Sodwa, also issued approximately 10 discs of Gulf music.

 This is another reminder that before the advent of the 33 and 45 rpm record, 78s were virtually everywhere, providing people with their local music.
 They were the primary sound carrier of the 20th century for much of the world, and their global history is still being written.